-The pickup time coordination is determined by PUTL5 or PUTL6.
-The dropout time coordination is determined by DOTL5 or DOTL6.
+TL5 and TL6 provide coordinating times to synchronize the breaker 52/b switch contact operation with the opening and closing of the breaker's main interrupting contacts.
+The pickup time coordination is determined by PUTL5 and PUTL6 The dropout time coordination is determined by DOTL5 and DOTL6.
 The settings are dependent upon the design of the breaker.
-The object is to get an output from TL5 or TL6 when the breaker main contacts open and have the output go away when the breaker main contacts close.
+The object is to get an output from TL5 and TL6 when the breaker main contacts open, and have the output go away when the breaker main contacts close.